 After the assessment grids have been updated, the PE team analyses the data and provides feedback to the parents and pupils.
 Using the assessment data the PE department identify areas with the subject that need focus and improvement.
 Sports coaches are constantly analysing strengths and weakness with the department and themselves to further improve the provision provided to the children.
 Sports coaches are experienced and regularly partake in training to keep up to date with good practice and provide high quality PE to our pupils.

 PE is valued at our Academy, Feedback from pupils and parents is collected regularly and is generally positive.
 Our proactive attitude towards PE and our commitment to providing a fun, engaging curriculum to our pupils has seen our academy receive positive feedback from OFSTED and also receive two Gold Sainsbury’s School games awards.
-Our PE assessment data shows that most children are consistently making the expected progress and our school sports teams have won many competitions at a local and county level, most notably in 2018-2019 where we won two separate county titles in Mini Tennis and Girl’s cricket at the Berkshire School Games.
+Our PE assessment data shows that most children are consistently making the expected progress and our school sports teams have won many competitions at a local, federation and county level.

 We hope that the provision given to each pupil will impact the rest of their lives.
 Our ambition is that every pupil, no matter their gender, religion or disabilities will reach their potential, both physically and mentally.
 We are committed to making sure that when pupils leave Godolphin they are confident to use the skills they have learned and adapt them into a range of sports, physical activities and everyday life.
 We hope all our pupils lead active and healthy lives, where the importance of exercise and having a balanced diet is imbedded into their lifestyles.